btcven/locha/documentation/en/chapter_06.md

 - UART x3.
 - Dual core.

-It is perfect for the Turpial, since it has several UART ports, which allows us to communicate with the radio module and the PC through USB, it also has a network adapter that allows us to implement a web server for the control application and its configuration.
+It is perfect for the Turpial, as it has several UART ports, which allows us to communicate with the radio module and the PC via USB.
+It also allows us to implement a web server as a configuration interface.

 ## 6.6 Block diagram of the Turpial hardware